Mosaic artwork by Laura Robbins

 Angelo's eyes became glazy.
 "Kunam, we need your help."

 Kunam stood up.
 Angela looked at him and lifted her chin.
 He sucked in his stomach and walked over to one of the windows.
 Four floors down, he saw Port Harcourt traffic crawling about in typical confusion while a drizzle made a mockery of the sun's glare.

-He'd read somewhere that you shouldn't do business with people you're attracted to because your feelings were bound to get in the way.
+He'd read somewhere you shouldn't do business with people you're attracted to because your feelings were bound to get in the way.
 Even as he'd read that, he'd laughed at the worthless advice.
-Who were those that went into business with people they disliked?
+Who were those who went into business with people they disliked?
 Sociopaths?
 As far as he knew, normal people did business with those they fancied.

-He reasoned that his hesitation had nothing to do with the money.
+He reasoned his hesitation had nothing to do with the money.
 Then he quickly told himself to stop lying—it had everything to do with the money.
 He didn't want to touch it.
-Who would have thought that his father, the frugal, Bible-quoting elder, had amassed that much money?
+Who would have thought his father, the frugal, Bible-quoting elder, had amassed that much money?
 A niggling thought as to why his father would leave it all to him, a son he hadn't seen in over ten years wouldn't leave Kunam's mind.

 He couldn't stop imagining a booby-trap wired to the money.
 That would be so like his father.
 Payback for disregarding his advice.
-When Kunam had decided to pursue a career in computers, his father, while still smiling his trademark grandfatherly smile that Kunam knew to be a mask, had all but disowned him.
+When Kunam had decided to pursue a career in computers, his father, while still smiling his trademark grandfatherly smile Kunam knew to be a mask, had all but disowned him.

 "Every young person in Port Harcourt wants to be a petro-chemical engineer," his father had said.
 "You want to repair computers.
 Did termites eat your brains?"